 The Peterloo Massacre was a defining moment in Manchester’s history.
-Two centuries later, the University’s John Rylands Library tells the story in its latest exhibition.
+Two centuries later, the University’s John Rylands Research Institute and Library tells the story in its latest exhibition.

 "It was a hot day in August 1819 when people from across Greater Manchester crowded into the city to protest against poverty and political inequality,” explains Dr Janette Martin, lead curator of Peterloo, an exhibition marking the 200th anniversary of this dark day in Manchester’s history.